Shandilya21/Few-Shot/README.md

 - k-test: Number of classes in validation tasks
 - q-train: Query samples per class for training tasks
 - q-test: Query samples per class for validation tasks

+In the main paper of Prototypical network, the author present strong arguments of euclidean distance over cosine distance which also represents the class mean of prototypical representations which we reciprocate in the experiments.